Sx4DoW/Python_Quiz/README.md

 - Validate and sanitize user input (forms, city names).
 - Rate-limit weather API calls and cache results for a short time to avoid hitting API quotas.
 - Handle duplicate usernames/nicknames gracefully and show helpful validation messages.

-## Next steps I can implement for you

-- Scaffold the Flask app (project structure, routes, basic templates).
-- Add authentication (register/login/logout) and user model with SQLite.
-- Implement the quiz engine with randomized questions and leaderboard updates.
-- Integrate a public weather API and build the 3-day forecast widget.

-Tell me which task you'd like me to start with and I'll scaffold it now.